survivejs/webpack-book/manuscript/building_with_webpack/04_code_splitting.md

 It is important to note that this will create separate chunks to request.
 If you wanted only one, you would have to define an intermediate module to `import`.

+W> The syntax works only with JavaScript after configured the right way.
+If you use other environment, you will have to use alternatives covered in the following sections.

 ### `require.ensure`

 [require.ensure](https://webpack.js.org/guides/code-splitting-require/#require-ensure-) provides an alternate way: